-In this example the agents are trying to learn a classifier for the MNIST dataset, while the attacker is trying to inject a model that always outputs the digit $9$.
-Figure \ref{fig:ConstantOutputAttackDiffSizes} presents the result of a single experiment of the attack with and without the mitigation scheme.
-We can see in Figure \ref{fig:ConstantOutputAttackDiffSizes}(a) that the higher the portion of malicious agents, the faster the attack succeeds.
-However, even with 19 truthful agents, the attack is successful.
-With the proposed scheme, the attacker is detected before it affects the network, allowing the attacked network to maintain convergence of the model to a good model as presented in Figure \ref{fig:ConstantOutputAttackDiffSizes}(b).
-Figure \ref{fig:ConfidenceBoundsExperiments} presents the acquired statistics over $100$ experiments with the $10\%$ and $90\%$ confidence bounds.
-Figure \ref{fig:ConfidenceBoundsExperiments}(a) shows the statistics of $100$ experiments of attacked network with no detection and Figure \ref{fig:ConfidenceBoundsExperiments}(b) shows the statistics of $100$ experiments of attacked network with detection.
+In this example, the agents are attempting to learn a classifier for the MNIST dataset, while the attacker is aiming to inject a model that consistently outputs the digit $9$.
+Figure~\ref{fig:ConstantOutputAttackDiffSizes} presents the results of a single experiment of the attack, both with and without the proposed mitigation scheme.
+We see in Figure~\ref{fig:ConstantOutputAttackDiffSizes}(a) that the greater the fraction of truthful agents, the more slowly the attack succeeds.
+However, even with 19 truthful agents, the attack proves successful.
+But with the proposed scheme, the attacker is detected before it can impact the network, enabling the attacked network to maintain convergence of the model to a good model, as shown in Figure~\ref{fig:ConstantOutputAttackDiffSizes}(b).
+Figure \ref{fig:ConfidenceBoundsExperiments} displays the accumulated statistics over $100$ experiments, including the $10\%$ and $90\%$ confidence bounds.
+Figure \ref{fig:ConfidenceBoundsExperiments}(a) shows the statistics of $100$ experiments of an attacked network without detection, and Figure~\ref{fig:ConfidenceBoundsExperiments}(b) illustrates the statistics of $100$ experiments of an attacked network with detection.